Statelessness Working Paper Series

 Contributing to the Working Paper Series

 We warmly welcome contributions from around the world for our Statelessness Working Paper Series.
-We are currently reviewing the papers received for the December 2016 edition of the series.
-The deadline for consideration in the next cycle (June 2017) is 15 March 2017.
+The deadline for consideration in the next cycle (June 2018) is 15 March 2017.
 Below are all the details of how to contribute.

 Contributions are welcomed from both scholars and practitioners, at any stage of their career.
 Research papers may present the findings of studies relating to statelessness in any discipline and may offer a discussion of theoretical/conceptual issues or an analysis of on-the-ground realities.
 Policy papers may report and comment on developments in the area of statelessness-related law, policy or programming.
 Papers may focus on a specific country or population, or provide a comparative, regional or global perspective on the issue.
 Contributions may be made on any theme, but specific calls for nominations may also request/prioritise particular thematic areas.